-"With the CloudKey Platform, we provide offsite virtual private cloud services to companies that typically range in size from xx to xxxx users.
-Our 'white glove' level of service provides and exceptional level of support and guidance, both preand post-migration.
+"With the CloudKey Platform, we provide offsite virtual private cloud services to companies that typically range in size from 25 to 2,500 users.
+Our 'white glove' level of service provides an exceptional level of support and guidance, both preand post-migration.
 We bring to the table a proven background in data center operations, combined with an understanding of the value that clients want."